microsoft/nni/docs/en_US/Tutorial/WebUI.rst

-* When you want to see more details about an experiments you could click the row or trial id, look that:
+* When you want to see more details about an experiment you could click the trial id, look that:

 .. image:: ../../img/webui-img/managerExperimentList/toAnotherExp.png
    :target: ../../img/webui-img/managerExperimentList/toAnotherExp.png